AshFromAvalon/marvel-frontend/README.md

 ## General Info

 This project is technical test simulation.
-Constraints was to build a BAck-end with the provided API endpoints and a front-end with imposed feature in a limiyed amount of time (3 days).
+Constraints was to build a Back-end with the provided API endpoints and a front-end with imposed feature in a limiyed amount of time (3 days).

 ## Key Features